 Yahoo Mail ads

-As the name suggests, Yahoo Mail ads are served exclusively in the email platform and have produced click-through rates as high as 4x industry averages.
+Yahoo Mail ads are exclusively appearing in the email platform and have produced click-through rates as high as 4x industry averages.

 One type of mail ad presents natively as the top email in a user’s inbox, like this Discover Card ad:

-If users open the Discover Card mail ad above, they see this credit card post-click landing page:
+If users open the Discover Card mail ad above, they see this credit card landing page:

 Yahoo Mail ads also include targeted banner ads.
 Here’s one from Nespresso, offering a $50 off coupon with a “Shop Now” CTA button: